tagohd/mono/Characters/CURSED AL.md

 Yeah, maybe his curse is "being ADHD-coded".
 And stasis is like hyperfixation.

+Actually, his curse is that he's French.
+And that he's stuck in the Astral Plane for some reason.
+But mostly that's he French.

 %%
-sudoMinor:: Gave a brief response to your question, which is also in your DMs. trivial:: Added tags for Works Cited.
+sudoMinor:: Gave a brief response to your question, which is also in your DMs.
-#minorChange #unseenByLun #trivialChange
+#minorChange #unseenByLun
 %%

 #character #cursed-al #the-cursed-one #unanswered-questions #contains-music